 A Note from Anne:

 My books are my legacy to my children.
 Unfortunately, they would not grow up in the San Francisco Bay Area like I did.
 Without a cultural hub to keep the language and philosophies alive, our family will lose this part of our heritage in one generation.
 My children will be visitors to this rich culture just like my readers.
 At its core, I always felt Chinese culture is about family and community.
-I hope you’ll enjoy your time with Raina Sun and her large dynamic family.
+I hope you’ll enjoy your time with Raina Sun, Lucy Fong, and their large dynamic family.

 Thank you for supporting my art,